JohnCode1/HomeLab/Guide/Samba/README.md

     sudo mount -a
     ```

-17. Change the ownership of the mounted directories:
+17. Change the ownership of the mounted directories, first get your user id than change ownership with your id:

     ```
+    id -u
     sudo chown -R 1000:1000 /<path1>
     sudo chown -R 1000:1000 /<path2>
     ```